rhymeswithvocal/digital-garden/_notes/secret-bucket-list.md

 ## SBL experiences don't need to be good; some of them won't be

 I don't have a ton more to say about this, but it's a worthwhile point: doing things where you aren't certain of the outcome is risky.
+Some of the experiences you pursue thinking they might be Secret Bucket List additions may go horribly wrong.
+However, something going horribly wrong can also wind up on the Secret Bucket List.
+For instance, I once tried to go icefishing in Minnesota, but instead I got stranded in the middle of Indiana with a broken down car.
+The latter is still a good story, and still adds knowledge and value to my overall human existence, even if it did so in a way that was pretty painful and disappointing at the time.

+In the case of bad experiences that are nonetheless valuable, we see the Secret Bucket List intersect with the [[School of Hard Knocks]]

 ---